 What is Addison's disease?

-- Primary adrenal insufficiency: the adrenal glands do not produce enough cortisol and aldosterone
+Addison's disease is a rare condition where the adrenal glands do not produce enough of the hormones cortisol and aldosterone (both corticosteroids).

-- Secondary adrenal insufficiency: the pituitary gland in the brain does not release enough of the hormone that stimulates the adrenal gland to release cortisol.
+Secondary adrenal insufficiency occurs when the pituitary gland in the brain does not release enough of the hormone that stimulates the adrenal gland to release cortisol.

 What causes Addison's disease?

 Addison's disease may be caused by anything that damages the adrenal glands, such as: